Parent's Guide to Toddlers' Temper Tantrums

 Most people would agree that children should not spend too much time in front of a screen.
 However, children are drawn to technology and keeping them away from screens can be difficult.
 If you need some ideas for what your kids can do instead, check out this article.

-There are some common mistakes parents tend to make when dealing with kids that are picky eaters.
-Here are some things you should try to avoid.
+Here are some common mistakes parents tend to make when dealing with kids that are picky eaters, such as offering dessert as a reward.

 Tips and advice for taking care of young children with a broken leg, ankle, or foot.
 Learn how to manage around the house by yourself easier with simple suggestions from a stay-at-home mom with experience.

-Childhood obesity is an epidemic in the US.
-As a former fat kid, the author understands all too well its long-term negative impact.
+As a former fat kid, the author understands all too well the long-term negative impact of obesity.
 While concerned parents want to intervene, they often make matters worse.
 By focusing only on the weight and not the bigger picture, moms and dads can miss the mark.

 The article discusses how young children use the internet and provides strategies for keeping children safe when they are online.